Pretro/gymstore/README.md

 ![Image of the settings file](media/pictures/pic25.png)

 33.- Last thing to do, is to Add/commit changes and git push.
 This will trigger an automatic deployment to heroku.

+34.- To upload files(images), go to s3 and create a new folder, with the name of your choice.(Usually we call this folder "media")

+35.- Double click on the folder you created and click the upload button.
+Select the images you want to upload.

+36.- Click next and under "Manage public permission" grant public read access to your images you upload.

+37.- Continue click next to the end and finally click upload.

 ### __Local Deployment__